waynewangyuxuan/Graphex-server/FRONTEND_INTEGRATION.md

-# Frontend Integration Guide
+# Graphex Frontend Integration Guide

 ## Server Status: ✅ READY FOR FRONTEND

-Your backend is fully functional and ready to be wired to your frontend.
+Your Graphex backend is fully functional and ready to be wired to your frontend.
 Here's what you need to know:

 ---